Stand Up with Minnesota

 Cette rencontre permettra de discuter des enjeux actuels de la lutte antiraciste dans le monde du travail, du soutien aux travailleuses et travailleurs sans statut légal, ainsi que du rôle des syndicats dans la construction de résistances concrètes face aux discriminations. avec Janette Zahia Corcelius syndicaliste et militante antiraciste à Minneapolis, Etats-Unis.

-21st of April - Concert at l'Ecurie with Dr. Koul
+21st of April - Concert at l'Ecurie with Dr. Koul - GENEVA

-Concert at l’Ecurie with Dr. Koul
+Concert at l’Ecurie with

 14 Rue de Montbrillant

-22nd of April - Meeting in Geneva
+22nd of April - Public Meeting - GENEVA

 Meeting Salle du Faubourg